 Student

-France-visas is the official site containing all the information necessary to guide you in your approach and assist you at each stage of your request (preparation of the file, entry, filing and follow-up of your application).
-You will find all the information necessary for your stay as a student on the dedicated page:
+France-visas is the official site containing all the information necessary for visa application, if applicable, and assist at each stage of your request (preparation of the file, entry, filing and follow-up of your application).
+More information for student stay’s in France on the dedicated page:

 https://france-visas.gouv.fr/en_US/web/france-visas/student